Phala-Network/phala-docs/developers/advanced-topics/run-local-testnet.md

 ### Start the local testnet <a href="#start-the-local-testnet" id="start-the-local-testnet"></a>

-We have a dedicate set of scripts to get the blockchain to run, checkout out [this page](https://github.com/Phala-Network/phala-blockchain/tree/master/scripts/run) for full details.
+We have a dedicated set of scripts to get the blockchain to run, checkout out [this page](https://github.com/Phala-Network/phala-blockchain/tree/master/scripts/run) for full details.
 For simplicity we can start as simple as follows:

 We might want to clean up runtime data to have to clean starting environment, from the root of the `phala-blockchain` project, run this to clean things up: